seabaylea/docs/docs/getting-started/installation.md

 4) Windows 10 - which is the only Windows platform where Appsody runs

 ## Prerequisites

-You should have Docker installed and the Docker daemon running on your system.
+You should have [Docker](https://docs.docker.com/get-started/) installed and the Docker daemon running on your system.
 Appsody will install even if Docker isn't installed or running - however, you will not be able to use Appsody until Docker is running.

 ## Installing on macOS
-You should have Docker installed and running, although the Appsody installation will complete even if Docker isn't up and running on your system.
+Ensure the [prerequisites](#Prerequisites) are met.

 Run these two commands:
 ```
 brew tap appsody/appsody
 brew install appsody
 ```

 If you have not installed the Xcode Command Line Tools, you may see an error message stating:
 ```